 Where I see clients

-At Great Whittington sessions are held in a welcoming, professionally-dedicated space with its own entrance at my house.
+Sessions are held in a professionally-dedicated space with its own entrance at my house.
 Great Whittington is a tranquil and beautiful village in Northumberland, close to Matfen, Corbridge, Bellingham, Chollerford, Hexham, Slaley, Stocksfield, Ponteland, Prudhoe and their environs.
 Newcastle is easily linked to this village through the dual carriageway of the A69.
 Just the driving to this location and back is therapeutic as it allows for contemplation and taking in natural beauty.
 Car parking is available and free.
 Furthermore, this location offers discretion.

 Training, qualifications & experience